kcspradlin/kelly_criterion_portfolio/Readme.md

 * Second, it will ask you if you want the computer to generate additional portfolios to test in a simulation, or if you want to import your own portfolios.
-If you have the computer generate portfolios, it will create them by making small random changes to two randomly-selected assets' allocations in the Kelly Criterion portfolio.
-If you import your own portfolios, you will be asked to enter the location of the directory in which the 'test_portfolios.txt' file is located.
+  * If you have the computer generate portfolios, it will create them by making small random changes to two randomly-selected assets' allocations in the Kelly Criterion portfolio.

+  * If you import your own portfolios, you will be asked to enter the directory in which a file with portfolio allocations is located.
 If it can find the directory and the file, the script will read the contents of the file.
 Regardless of the how it gets the portfolios, the script will copy them and the Kelly Criterion-based portfolio into an internal database.

 * Lastly, the script will display up to six of the portfolios the computer generates or you provide, along with the Kelly Criterion-based one.
 After twelve seconds, you will be taken back to the main menu.

-Note: the script expects the 'test_portfolios.txt' file to have a specific
+Note: the script expects the file with portfolio allocations to have a specific format:
-format:

 * the first line must have 'number of assets' on it
 * the second line must have the number of assets